pavankumarmallidi/ChatWithPDF/README.md

 ### Supabase Setup

-1. Create a new Supabase project
+1. Create a new Supabase project at [supabase.com](https://supabase.com)
 2. Enable Authentication with your preferred providers
 3. Set up the following tables:
    ```sql